fitchy123/pneumococcusVS_PV/readME.md

 - Instructions for running evaluation (README.md)
 - Files for ensuring the correct packages are installed (environment.yml and requirements.txt)

-#### Virtual Screening Results
+#### Virtual Screening Results Analysis
-To analyse the results of ML methods on the drug repurposing hub run:
+To just analyze the results of ML methods on the drug repurposing hub run:
 - results_analysis.py

 #### Running models